fantpmas/hylia/src/posts/dark-patterns-everywhere.md

 ---

-[Dark patterns](http://darkpatterns.org/) are everywhere and while they may be great for increasing conversion rates they always chip away at the trust you have in the company employing them.
+[Dark patterns](http://darkpatterns.org/) are everywhere and while they may be great for increasing conversion rates they always chip away at the trust you have in the company employing them.​

 Here's an example of the LinkedIn app on Android.